sequ3ster/esp_flying_delorean/README.md

 **EQ LED Mod Circut**
 <br>For the EQ LED Mod you only need to connect the Adafruid CharlyPlex to 3.3V, GND, SDA and SCL from the D1 mini.
-Every time the Deloren ist Power on, the CharlyPlex will start the LED Animation for the Status Indicator.
+Every time the Deloren is Power on, the CharlyPlex will start the LED Animation for the Status Indicator.
 This Mod need more room, therefore you need another Wall-Rear for the Deloren.
 Also you need anoter EQ-Defusor and EQ-Front.
 All STL Files you will get from Google Drive.
 Search in your purchased Files for "Link to GOOGLEDRIVE_FlyDELOREAN2_Did3D(UPDATE).txt".
 <br><img src="/images/circuit_diagram_eq.png" width="600">